 Mac can take a fall, but sometimes it can lead to a problem, such as the Question mark folder during startup.

 Image source Apple.

 Opening Retina MacBook Pro (2014) is easier than most people would think.
-All is required is appropriate star-shaped screwdriver.
+All that is required is an appropriate star-shaped screwdriver.
 Get out of jail free card can wait inside.
-In this case, pictured below, SSD module positioned under funny angle.
+In this case, pictured below, the SSD module positioned under a funny angle.

-Concrete MacBook Pro survived the procedure popping it back in, with some side-effect like quite rattling noise during laptop shaking.1 The side-effect possibly can be fixed with small amount of glue and has not been attempted yet by relieved author of this post.
+The concrete MacBook Pro survived the procedure popping it back in, with some side-effect like quite rattling noise during laptop shaking.1 The side-effect possibly can be fixed with a small amount of glue and has not been attempted yet by the relieved author of this post.
 Which got out of jail, this time.

-Rattling is happening because SSD module screw doesn’t attached to the base any longer.
-Screw and its nest both attached to the SSD module, but lost connection with the base. ↩
+Rattling is happening because the SSD module screw doesn’t attach to the base any longer.
+The screw and its nest both attached to the SSD module, but lost connection with the base. ↩